uqfoundation/klepto/README.md

 klepto
 ====
-transparent caching to memory, disk, or database
+persistent caching to memory, disk, or database

 About Klepto
 ----------